Contentstack-Solutions/bulk-operation-extension-react/README.md

 ![Docx_to_HTML](https://github.com/Contentstack-Solutions/some-extensions/blob/main/assets/bulk-operation-extension.png)

 ### Installation:
-Developers have the option to host the react app on their own hosting provider or use a pre-hosted URL available below.
+Developers have the option to host the react app using their own hosting provider or use a pre-hosted URL available below.

 #### Option 1: Serve the app using your own hosting service provider
 1. git clone https://github.com/Contentstack-Solutions/bulk-operation-extension-react.git